-Comprehensive fultion and room and board fee (if your college cannot provide se eparate tuition and room and boa ara fees): N/A Other G2.
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+N/A

+Other

+G2.
 Number of credits per term a student can take for the stated full-time tuition: Minimum: 12 Maximum: 19

-F Yes

-M No

-G4.
-If tuition and fees vary by undergraduate instructional program, describe l ---
+- G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+F Yes M No - G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly: - G5.

-NA

-G5.
 Provide the estimated expenses for a typical full-time undergraduate student:

 Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies: 900 900 900
+Books and supplies: 1050 1050 1050

 Room only:

 Board only:

 Transportation:

-Other expenses: 2,055 2,055 2,055
+Other expenses: 2109 2109 2109